theNewbieFiles/timeClockApp/README.md

-This is a time clock app I created for one of my jobs.
+This is a system for tracking employee time and safety compliance training.